clayallsopp/react.backbone/README.md

 });
 ```

-Version 0.7.0 supports React >0.14 and Backbone >1.0; for React <0.14, check out versions 0.6.0 and prior
+Version 0.7.0 supports React >0.14 and Backbone >1.0; for React <0.14, check out versions 0.6.0 and prior.
+React Native is also supported, but only works with npm v3 (otherwise it will use the wrong React dependency).